wrightjjw/dndtools/README.md

 The tools are available as a library of Rust functions as well as a collection of cli binaries.

-So far there is a stat generator.
-That's about it so far.
+So far there is a stat generator and a dice roller.
+There are plans to add an HP generator.

 # CLI Usage
 All programs take a `-h` or `--help` flag to display help information.